 Capture 2-4 week baseline for comparison metrics

-Select pilot sites with highest dispute frequency or cost impact
+Select pilot sites with highest conflict frequency or cost impact

 Install intelligent video recorders that bridge existing cameras to cloud